ding-lab/pollock/README.md

 Below is an example of predicting cell types from within a docker container.
 Sections outlined by <> need to be replaced.
 Note file and directory paths in the -v flag must be absolute.
 For more examples of how the pollock command line tool is used see the above usage examples.

-Note that if predicting from Seurat RDS object raw, un-normalized counts must be stored in the RNA assay, i.e. the expression data in the object should **not** be normalized.

 ```bash
 docker run -v </path/to/directory/with/seurat/rds>:/inputs -v </path/to/output/directory>:/outputs -v </path/to/modules/directory/>:/modules -t estorrs/pollock:0.2.1 pollock predict from_seurat --module-filepath /modules/<module_name> --seurat-rds-filepath /inputs/<name_of_seurat_rds_file> --output-prefix /outputs/output